Faculty: Division of Nephrology and Hypertension

 His research is focused on the interaction between blood pressure and the kidney.
-His basic research entails studies of genes, cells, tissues and animal models.
+His basic research entails studies of genes, cells, tissues and arterioles in animal models.
 Currently, he is investigating the hypothesis that oxidative stress is a proximate cause of most of the diseases of the second half of life.
-He studies this in animal models of hypertension, kidney disease, menopause and aging using a combination of methods including isolated, perfused renal afferent, mesenteric and intracerebral arterioles from mice, and long term whole animal studies.
+He studies this in animal models of hypertension, kidney disease, menopause and aging using isolated, perfused renal afferent, mesenteric and intracerebral arterioles from mice, and long term whole animal studies.
 Currently, he holds, the Walter’s Family Chair of Cardiovascular research.
 He is studying the role of oxidative stress in transforming cells into a state of senescence.
 His clinical/translated research is focused on better methods to manage the complications of chronic kidney disease and hypertension.
 He investigates small human arterioles dissected from a skin biopsy to study the genes and mechanism that initiate microvascular disease in humans.
 He has developed a non-invasive vascular function laboratory with state-of-the-art equipment to study small and large vessel function in human subjects.
 His present research includes enhancement of host-defense against COVID-19 by mineralocorticosteroid receptor antagonists and the underlying cause of microvascular dysfunction in COVID-19 survivors.
 He is developing a new extended release formulation of a diuretic that he has taken through Phase 1 clinical trials in normal subjects and has now gained an FDA licenses for US in patients with edema.
 He has published over 350 papers and two books.